timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 All of this is part of TAP's Supply Chain, making it possible to deploy security patches automatically.

-In the details of the Image Provider step in **TAP-GUI**, you're able to see the **logs of the container build and the tag of the produced image**.
+In the details of the Image Provider step in **Tanzu Developer Portal**, you're able to see the **logs of the container build and the tag of the produced image**.

 It also shows the reason for an image build.
 In this case, it's due to our configuration change.